OscarGomezGonzalezz/MERN-App-/README.md

 - const uri = "mongodb://host.docker.internal:27017/";

-2. Once we know node image is working, we migrate the database to a container, for so, instead of creating another dockerfile for the db, we will directly create it in the .yml file
+2. Once we know node image is working, we migrate the database to a container, for so, instead of creating another dockerfile for the db, we will directly create it in the .yaml files /mongo

+3. Then, we change the uri of the dbConnection.js to process.env ones, as these are defined in the web-app.yaml.
+Lets build and push the image of our node server with:
+- docker buildx build --platform linux/amd64,linux/arm64 -t your-dockerhub-username/your-image-name:tag . --push

+4. You have to set the image used in the web-app.yaml to your-dockerhub-username/your-image-name:tag and also set the env linked to your mongo-secret and mongo-config, where you will have to indicate your credentials in base64 Also Delete the .env file, just in case it interferes with process.env

+5. Test everything with:
 - minikube start --driver=docker
-- kubectl apply -f mongo-secret.yaml
+a. kubectl apply -f mongo-secret.yaml

-Interesting cmd: docker buildx build --platform linux/amd64,linux/arm64 -t your-dockerhub-username/your-image-name:tag . --push
+b. kubectl apply -f mongo-config.yaml
+c. kubectl apply -f mongo/
+d. kubectl apply -f node/

+Now we have to export that service to our machine for testing it:
+- minikube service node-service

+6. todo: fix return of server when register(it works but error when preparing token, and same when login) integrate frontend

 After changing smth:
+- kubectl logs -l app=node-server
 - kubectl delete configmap --all y asi con el resto

 ## Description